Hyundai Santa Fe interior

-Go for a Premium or Premium SE model and you get a wider 8.0-inch screen that’s even easier to read and comes with built-in sat-nav as standard.
+Go for a Premium or Premium SE model and you get a digital driver’s display instead of conventional dials and a wider 8.0-inch screen that’s even easier to read and comes with built-in sat-nav as standard.
 This is easy to program and it doesn’t take long to enter an address using the on-screen keyboard, but it’s not quite as good as using Google Maps through Apple CarPlay or Android Auto.

-Speaking of smartphone mirroring, these features also let you play music from streaming services such as Spotify through the Hyundai Santa Fe stereo.
-In SE trim this is a fairly nondescript six-speaker unit, but Premium and Premium SE cars get a much louder Krell stereo with 10 speakers and a subwoofer for punchier basslines.
+Speaking of smartphone mirroring, these features also let you play music from streaming services such as Spotify through the car’s stereo.
+In a model with SE trim, this is a fairly nondescript six-speaker unit, but Premium and Premium SE cars get a much louder Krell stereo with 10 speakers and a subwoofer for punchier basslines.